Bloodstone Gemstone Information

 About Bloodstone - History and Introduction

 Bloodstone is an opaque to translucent variety of chalcedony quartz.
 More specifically, it is classified as a variety of microcrystalline quartz.
 Bloodstone is characterized by its dark green color and the presence of red, blood-like inclusions, which is how it earned its descriptive gemstone name.
-Bloodstone is also known as 'Heliotrope' and 'Blood Jasper'.
-Bloodstone was once the original birthstone for March, but it was later replaced by Aquamarine.
-Today, Bloodstone is still an alternative birthstone for March and it is the astrological zodiac stone for Aries.
+Bloodstone is also known as 'heliotrope' and 'blood jasper'.
+Bloodstone was once the original birthstone for March, but it was later replaced by aquamarine.
+Today, bloodstone is still an alternative birthstone for March and it is the zodiacal stone for Aries.

 Bloodstone in Religion

-Bloodstone was also known as the 'Stone of Martyrs'.
-Throughout historical times, Bloodstone was commonly used for the carving and sculpturing of symbol and seals which represented martyrdom and flagellation.
-The most famous Bloodstone is a gemstone carving currently displayed in the Louvre museum of Paris.
-It is a seal of German Emperor, Rudolf II, and it is the most famous 'Martyr Stone' in the world.
+Bloodstone was also known as the 'stone of martyrs'.
+Throughout historical times, bloodstone was commonly used for the carving and sculpting of symbols and seals that represented martyrdom and flagellation.
+The most famous bloodstone is a gemstone carving currently displayed in the Louvre Museum of Paris.
+It is the seal of German Emperor, Rudolf II, and it is the most famous 'martyr stone' in the world.

 Identifying Bloodstone Back to Top